Jinggoy Estrada: Surrender and arrest

+Aftermath and reactions

+The arrest led to the disruption of the Senate's scheduled 17:00 PHT session; all 13 majority senators were absent, leaving the 11 members of the minority in the chamber.
+This led to the stop of the session due to a lack of quorum.
+The arraignment of Estrada and Bonoan was held on June 2 for their graft case, while their arraignment for the plunder case was held two days later.
+Assistant Ombudsman Jose Dominic F. Clavano IV rejected Estrada's claims of a removal of cases in exchange for leaving the majority bloc, stating that issues on accountability should not be politicized.
+The Sandiganbayan placed Estrada under a 90-day preventive suspension on 16 June 2026.

 Other controversies

 Passport incident in Hong Kong

-In August 2010, Estrada claimed that while traveling to Hong Kong, he experienced a backlash of the emotions surrounding the death of eight nationals from Hong Kong during the 2010 Manila hostage crisis.
+In August 2010, Estrada claimed that while traveling to Hong Kong, he experienced a backlash of emotions surrounding the death of eight nationals from Hong Kong during the 2010 Manila hostage crisis.
 According to him, as he passed through the immigration desk in Hong Kong, officers threw back his passport at him after checking it.

 Estrada said the officer may not have known who he was because he used a "regular passport" for personal travel.
 He also said that he "understood the pain being felt by many Hong Kong nationals".

 According to Apple Daily, the Hong Kong immigration department recorded that Estrada visited Hong Kong with a diplomat passport and that from an alleged video surveillance record, he and three other Filipinos were accompanied by staff from the Philippine embassy and had arranged to go through the privileged passage for diplomats.
 The immigration officer handed back the passport to the Philippines embassy staff, not to Estrada.